hussam/suave-xplat-gettingstarted/README.md

-# Suave.io on Azure with a
+# Bootstrapping for Suave.io locally and on Azure.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)